Greeters – So far I do not have any for this Sunday

 YOUR BOTTLES FOR THE CHURCH

 You may have bottles piling up for recycling.
 You can bring them to the church (or you can call for pick up).
 If you want to bring your bottles (and any other recyclable beverage containers) in during our office hours and put them directly in the Bottle Shed (by the garage), give us a call, and we can have the shed open for you.
 All money raised from the return of bottles goes towards paying down the principal on our mortgage.
-Since the beginning of the year, Don and Bob have redeemed $530.35 worth of bottles from our shed for the church.

 ANOTHER WAY TO CONTRIBUTE FINANCIALLY TO SPIRIT WEST DURING A GLOBAL PANDEMIC